ibogom/chat-ui/README.md

 ```

-This sass configuration provide ability to get css styles with JS import.
+This postcss configuration provide ability to get css styles with JS import.
 Example:

 ```javascript